In the past, there has been a disinformation campaign about the melting polar ice caps.

-Even if the ice caps are melting slower than usual, this is not a sigh of relief in saying that all is well, and that humans should ignore the melting polar ice caps along with all the many other effects of climate change.
+Even if the ice caps were to be melting slower than usual, this is not a sigh of relief in saying that all is well and that humans should ignore the melting polar ice caps along with all the many other effects of climate change.

-In any event, it is nonetheless a serious situation that deserves not only our attention, but also the attention of the media, who will more often than not overlook this issue.
+In any event, it is nonetheless a serious situation that deserves not only our attention but also the attention of the media, which will more often than not overlook this issue.

 It is important to remember that ice sheets absorb a great deal of the sun's heat.

-Ice caps also to do their part in reflecting the sun’s rays which keep the Earth cooler (see albedo).
+Ice caps also do their part in reflecting the sun’s rays, which keep the Earth cooler (referred to as albedo).

 Without a decent reflective shield and solid heat absorption mechanism, the troposphere will further rise in temperature.